jmsdnns/blag/content/history/wild-man-adams/index.md

 ![A mural by Allyn Cox from the first floor of the US Congress building that depicts Samuel Adams speaking at the First Continental Congress ](FirstContinentalCongress.jpg)

-If you can change people's behavior, you can change the world.
-You can't force them, you have to convince them.
-That's what Samuel did.

 Above, we see a mural from the first floor of the US Congress building, with Samuel depicted as the main speaker at the First Continental Congress.
 Adams was also at the Second Continental Congress, which created the Articles Of Confederation, and he was at the signing of the Declaration Of Independence.
 We can see him in the [famous painting](https://en.wikipedia.org/wiki/Declaration_of_Independence_(painting)) below.